Anyone browsing through Mexican cookbooks or searching for relevant recipes on the internet will know what Chipotle

 Furthermore, it should be used exclusively for this purpose (should you later grind coffee in it, it will certainly be a bit strange).

-Mostly whole chipotles are used but rehydrated.
+Mostly whole Chipotles are used rehydrated.
 Remove the stems and place the chilies in warm water for about half an hour.

 As a result, the pods swell and become soft, so that they can be simply crushed with a knife, or slit, rid of seeds, and fill.

-By drying and smoking these chilies are quite concentrated in the taste and quite spicy – when dosing caution is called!
+When drying and smoking these chilies – dosing caution is called!

 When chopping Chipotle pods you should wear gloves, Avoid inhaling Chipotle powder.

 Dry Chipotle pods should not be bone-dry and crumbly but have some flexibility due to some residual moisture.

 As with all dried chilies (and chili powder), it is advisable to keep them airtight in a cool, dark place.

 For example, in double zippered bags or in a screw-top glass in the refrigerator.